lilasch/Facial_Attribute_CNN/README.md

 # Facial_Attribute_Classification
 Lila Schisgal and Phoebe Jeske

 This project aims to create a convolutional neural network which, when given an image of a face, can recognize various attributes such as the accessories, hairstyles, and expressions.
 It does this using the CelebFaces Attributes DataSet.
+We are doing our intitial train solely looking for eyeglasses, with the intent to build up the network with more attributes once we have trained it to look for that feature.

 @inproceedings{liu2015faceattributes,
   title = {Deep Learning Face Attributes in the Wild},